School of Law and Social Science

 +44 (0) 1772 89 2249

-Subject Areas: Criminology and Policing, Law
+Subject Areas: Criminology, Criminal Justice and Law

 In 2008, Sue was nominated for a National Criminal Justice Board Award in the category of Outstanding Commitment to Diversity.
 She also received a Lancashire Criminal Justice Board Award for an outstanding contribution to the delivery of justice in Lancashire.